turbulent/dockwrkr/README.md

     hostname: private
 ```

-# dockwrkr with upstart
+## `dockwrkr` with Upstart

-Provided you have dockwrkr set up, you will need one upstart job file per service you want to hook.
-The job will simply instruct dockwrkr to start all it's containers at once.
+Provided you have `dockwrkr` set up, you will need one upstart job file per
+service you want to hook.
+The job will simply instruct `dockwrkr` to start all

-/etc/init/myservice.conf:
+its containers at once.

+`/etc/init/myservice.conf`:
 ```
 #!upstart
 stop on runlevel [06]